How to Rank in Perplexity AI Search (2026)

 TL;DR

-The problem is Perplexity doesn’t work like Google.
-Not even close.
-Perplexity uses Retrieval-Augmented Generation (RAG), a process where an AI model searches the live web, extracts specific passages from pages, then synthesizes those passages into a single cited answer.
+The problem is that Perplexity doesn’t work anything like Google.
+Perplexity uses Retrieval-Augmented Generation (RAG): an AI model searches the live web, extracts specific passages from pages, then synthesizes those passages into a single cited answer.
 It doesn’t rank ten blue links.
-It doesn’t care about your meta description.
-It cares about whether a specific paragraph on your page answers the query better than a specific paragraph on someone else’s page.
+It doesn’t read your meta description.
+It cares about whether a specific paragraph on your page answers the question better than a specific paragraph on someone else’s page.

 That distinction changes everything about how you should write.